|Main Index||Hotels, B&Bs|

 Venice's waterbus routes change from time to time.
-This means that published map and guidebook descriptions of boat lines, which are operated by the transit agency ACTV, are frequently out of date.
-The route tables on the next page will be more useful.
+This means that printed maps and guidebook descriptions of boat lines, which are operated by the transit agency ACTV, are frequently out of date.

 Please note that routes are subject to change and seasonal variation.
 When in doubt, check the timetables at the vaporetto stops.

 1. At smaller stops, boats will come from both directions.
 Pay attention so you'll board the right waterbus!

 2. Occasionally, a boat will ignore certain stops or will terminate its run before the end of the line.
 The placard or electronic signboard on the boat will indicate any such deviations.
 (Either that, or the conductor will shoo you off.)